TyronSmiteApril/TSA-ebikerentals/README.md

 - Players can rent an E-Bike by interacting with a rental point (`prop_bikerack_2` and `prop_bikerack_1a`).
 - The rental cost is calculated based on time used and deducted from the player's **bank** account when the bike is returned.
 - Players can return their bike by interacting with any bike rack in the city.
-- Bikes left unattended for more than 5 minutes will automatically be removed.

 ## Configurations for Notification and Banking System
 - You can configure the notification system to use either the default `QBCore:Notify` or your own custom notification event.